Dynatrace/perform-2022-hotday/extensions-as-code/lab-guide/content/03_snmp_extension/01_explore_yaml/index.md

 ![yaml-05](../../resources/12-yaml-05.png)

 Take a note of the dimensions in the screenshot above.
-We only declared a single dimension, called `interface.name` in the `extension.yaml`, but we have several more showing, most are automatically added to all SNMP extensions, like `device`,  `device.address` and `device.name`, others have been added because interface metrics are a `subgroup` of system metrics, so it inherited the `sys.name` dimension.
+We only declared a single dimension, called `interface.name` in the `extension.yaml`, but we have several more showing, most are automatically added to all SNMP extensions, like `device`,  `device.address` and `device.name`.

 There are also two special dimensions called `dt.entity.custom_snmp:device` and `dt.entity.custom_snmp:interface` which will be discussed later.